adkvolks/adk-redirects/README.md

 ## Technical Implementation:

-ADK \\ REDIRECTS integrates with the WordPress core via the template_redirect action hook.
+Adk Redirects integrates with the WordPress core via the template_redirect action hook.
 This allows for efficient interception of requests early in the WordPress loading process, ensuring redirects are handled before any page content is rendered.
 By operating on URLs that would otherwise lead to a 404 page, the plugin avoids unnecessary processing for valid existing content.

 ## Use Cases: